matthewyingtao/portfolio-tokyo/src/pages/blog/post/obsess-over-details.md

 A programmer-designer could look at the button and tweak it so that [everything feels “just right”](https://stephango.com/in-good-hands).
 This is primarily why I believe that at least for a long time, AI won’t replace **people who care**.

-> Delicacy of taste is as much to be desired and cultivated as delicacy of passion is to be lamented, and to be remedied, if possible.
-The good or ill accidents of life are very little at our disposal; but we are pretty much masters what books we shall read, what diversions we shall partake of, and what company we shall keep…When a man is possessed of that talent, he is more happy by what pleases his taste, than by what gratifies his appetites, and receives more enjoyment from a poem or a piece of reasoning than the most expensive luxury can afford.
+> "Delicacy of taste is as much to be desired and cultivated as delicacy of passion is to be lamented, and to be remedied, if possible.
+The good or ill accidents of life are very little at our disposal; but we are pretty much masters what books we shall read, what diversions we shall partake of, and what company we shall keep…When a man is possessed of that talent, he is more happy by what pleases his taste, than by what gratifies his appetites, and receives more enjoyment from a poem or a piece of reasoning than the most expensive luxury can afford."
+>
 > ― David Hume⁠, Essays Moral, Political, Literary⁠ 1777 (⁠Essay I: “Of The Delicacy Of Taste And Passion”)

 ## Figma Sites is the result of a lack of care